benmunro/smithy-rs/design/src/rfcs/rfc0024_endpoints_20.md

 from the endpoint parameters we might use for a service like DynamoDB which, today, doesn't have any custom endpoint behavior.

-Going forward we want to provide two different avenues for customers to customize endpoints:
+We will provide two different avenues for customers to customize endpoints:

 1. Configuration driven URL override.
 This mechanism hasn't been specified, but suppose that the Rust SDK supported an `SDK_ENDPOINT` environment variable.
 This variable would be an input to the existing endpoint resolver.